in-the-keyhole/enterprisegpt/README.md

 1. Ensure Docker Desktop is running.
 For Linux, start Docker service with `sudo systemctl start docker` or `sudo service docker start`.
 1. Set up Environment Variables: Copy `.env.template` in the `.devcontainer` directory to a new file named `.env` in the same folder.
 Update the `.env` file with your values, including the `OPENAI_API_KEY` and `LDAP_CREDENTIALS`.
 Then Rebuild the Dev Container.
     > *Note: The API runs on port 5001 and the Client on port 3000 by default.
 If these ports aren't available, specify different ones in `.env` at `API_PORT` and `CLIENT_PORT` respectively.*
+1. Access the VS Code command palette with Shift + Command + P (Mac) / Ctrl + Shift + P (Windows/Linux).
+Search for "Rebuild" and select "Dev Containers: Rebuild Container".
+This should reopen your project inside a dev container.
 1. Install the project dependencies
      ```bash
     cd client